 When we feel more in control in other areas of our life, we will be less likely to rely on unhealthy avoidant strategies to give us control in our relationships, and more comfortable going with the flow.
 The amount of control we need in our relationships - resisting strategies that prioritise the team rather than ourselves as individuals - is directly related to how in control we feel in the rest of our lives.
 Improve our lives and we safeguard our relationships.
 Use your new-found understanding of your needs, individuation and improved self-esteem to take control of your life in all areas.

 So first, commit to yourself to make choices that are based out of self-actualisation - beginning by discovering your goals and desires - not choices (or lack of choices) out of fear, which can keep you restricted and ultimately unhappy and regretful.
+We may expend a lot of energy repressing our emotions about situations that are making us sad or frustrated, trying not to see this, when we could put that energy to better use and move forward more quickly by listening to our emotions and doing something about it.
 Reluctance may come ultimately out of a feeling that we are not worthy, for example to have a career we enjoy, or a healthy lifestyle.
 But if we begin treating ourselves with the kindness and respect we might treat another, we will start to feel better for it.
 So even if you might not believe it, start behaving to yourself as if you are worthy of good treatment and life satisfaction, and eventually this will help you feel it!